nerves-project/erlinit/README.md

 Currently, `erlinit` runs the Erlang VM found in `/usr/lib/erlang` so it is important that the release and the VM match versions.
-As would be expected, the `sys.config` and `vm.args` are used, so it is possible to configure the system via files in the release. `erlinit` does not introduce any new configuration files.
+As would be expected, the `sys.config` and `vm.args` are used, so it is possible to configure the system via files in the release.

 ## Configuration and Command line options